JRCSTU/CO2MPAS-TA/doc/glossary.rst

         (= *positive ignition*) or a *compression ignition* one.

     ``engine_capacity``
-        the total volume of all the cylinders of the engine, expressed in cubic centimeters [cc].
+        the total volume of all the cylinders of the engine expressed in cubic centimeters [cc].

     ``engine_stroke``